Liberty Energy (LBRT) Amortization of Deferred Charges (2017 - 2023)

 Liberty Energy has reported Amortization of Deferred Charges over the past 7 years, most recently at $1.2 million for Q1 2023.

-- Amortization of Deferred Charges was $1.2 million for Q1 2023 at Liberty Energy, up from $336000.0 in the prior quarter.
+- Amortization of Deferred Charges for Q1 2023 was $1.2 million at Liberty Energy, up from $336000.0 in the prior quarter.

 - Over five years, Amortization of Deferred Charges peaked at $1.2 million in Q1 2023 and troughed at $333000.0 in Q4 2021.

-- Biggest five-year swings in Amortization of Deferred Charges: tumbled 75.93% in 2019 and later surged 250.0% in 2023.
+- Biggest five-year swings in Amortization of Deferred Charges: plummeted 75.93% in 2019 and later skyrocketed 250.0% in 2023.

-- Tracing LBRT's Amortization of Deferred Charges over 5 years: stood at $549000.0 in 2019, then grew by 2.73% to $564000.0 in 2020, then tumbled by 40.96% to $333000.0 in 2021, then rose by 0.9% to $336000.0 in 2022, then surged by 250.0% to $1.2 million in 2023.
+- Year by year, Amortization of Deferred Charges stood at $549000.0 in 2019, then rose by 2.73% to $564000.0 in 2020, then plummeted by 40.96% to $333000.0 in 2021, then increased by 0.9% to $336000.0 in 2022, then skyrocketed by 250.0% to $1.2 million in 2023.

-- According to Business Quant data, Amortization of Deferred Charges over the past three periods came in at $1.2 million, $336000.0, and $333000.0 for Q1 2023, Q1 2022, and Q4 2021 respectively.
+- Business Quant data shows Amortization of Deferred Charges for LBRT at $1.2 million in Q1 2023, $336000.0 in Q1 2022, and $333000.0 in Q4 2021.